scaffold-eth/scaffold-eth/README.md

 Let's use 🏗 Scaffold-ETH to explore the methods of sending and receiving ether.
 We will implement one contract to serve as a "bank," allowing users to deposit and then withdraw funds by either of the three methods.

-There are profound security implications to how contracts process ether, as we will soon see. (*foreshadowing*)

 ## Bank contract

 The bank contract allows anyone to deposit ether into it.
 A client must call the deposit() method and attach the ether along with the message.
 The bank must also keep track of how much each user has deposited.